deeplearn-art/CogVideo-lambda/README.md

-# CogVideo-lamda
+# Running CogVideo on Lambda Labs
-This repo makes it straightforward to run CogVideo on [Lambda](https://lambdalabs.com/), an affordable cloud provider.
+This repo makes it straightforward to run CogVideo on [Lambda](https://lambdalabs.com/), an affordable GPU cloud provider.

 This instructions are meant to get you up and running as fast as possible so you can create videos using the minimum amount of GPU time.